 Where a call is made and the money due remains unpaid, the shareholder will be liable to pay interest on the amount unpaid from the day it is due until it has actually been paid.
-The directors will decide on the annual rate of interest, which must not exceed 15 per cent. per year.
+The board will decide on the annual rate of interest, which must not exceed 15 per cent.
 The shareholder will also be liable to pay all expenses incurred by the company as a result of the non-payment of the call.
-The directors can decide to forgo payment of any or all of such interest or expenses.
+The board can decide to forego payment of any or all of such interest or expenses.